Where are you located? What are your hours?

 I would like to make a reservation to camp.

 Kettle Creek Conservation Authority owns and operates two campgrounds, Lake Whittaker Conservation Area (Harrietsville) and Dalewood Conservation Area (St. Thomas).
 Both campgrounds are open from May 1 – September 30th each year.
-Reservation for camping are not accepted until May 1 and canbe made by calling the gate house directly.
+Bookings can be made on-line beginning March 1, telephone reservations are accepted after May 1 by calling the gatehouse directly.
 Dalewood: (519) 631-1009 or Lake Whittaker: (519) 269-3592.
 You can also make a reservation, cancellation or change online.
 Inquiries about seasonal camping can be made during the off season by calling the Administration Centre (519) 631-1270.

 Do you have boat rentals?
 What is the cost?

-Canoe and paddle boats are available for rent at Lake Whittaker Conservation Area.
+Canoe and paddle boat rentals are available at Lake Whittaker Conservation Area.
 Permits are only issued to persons 19 years of age or older (i.e. children must be accompanied by an adult.)
 In addition to the fees listed below a $25 refundable deposit is required.

 Per hour …$16